How Lack Of Sleep Affects Your Vision

 Studies have shown that the eye needs at least five hours of sleep per night to properly replenish.
 Without enough time to revive themselves, your eyes cannot work at their full potential.
 A common side effect associated with lack of sleep is eye spasms.
 Have you ever had one of those mysterious twitches in your eye that just won’t go away?
 Those eye twitches occur when you have an involuntary spasm in your eyelid.
 These involuntary spasms are known as myokymia.
 While eye spasms are not painful and actually do not damage your vision, they can be very aggravating and disruptive.
 Lack of sleep is one of the leading causes of eye spasms.
 Thankfully, they are not a serious problem and can easily be corrected by making sure you get enough quality rest each night.

 Over time, however, lack of sleep can lead to many different consequences, including popped blood vessels in the eye due to eye strain.
 For example, a shortage of sleep can cause dry eye.
 When tears do not adequately lubricate your eyes, dry eye can set in, and you may experience some pain, light sensitivity, itching, redness, or even blurred vision.

 Extended amounts of sleep deprivation have also been attributed to other serious eye conditions such as Anterior Ischemic Optic Neuropathy (AION).
 This usually occurs in middle aged to elderly individuals who suffer from a history of sleep apnea.
 This condition is an inflammatory disease of the blood vessels that occurs especially with aging.
 Over time, damage to the optic nerve from insufficient blood supply to the eye can eventually cause vision loss.

 Suggestions For Better Rest

-It’s important to remember that your eyes are kept busy all day long and sleeping is the only time they have to really get a break and replenish themselves, so make sure they get their rest so you can continue to have healthy vision.
+It’s important to remember that your eyes are kept busy all day long, and sleeping is the only time they have to really get a break and replenish themselves, so you should make sure they get their rest so you can continue to have healthy vision.